alvarogope/alvarogope/README.md

 # Hi, I'm Alvaro 👋

 **Game developer and full-stack engineer based in London.**
 I build games from the ground up, custom engines, physics, AI systems.
 I also ship full-stack web applications with modern tooling.
-I'm passionate about interactive experiences and the low-level systems that power them.
+I have a keen interest in interactive experiences and the low-level systems that power them.

 ---